mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 TODO: Show a diff of this.
 Highlight the first line as out of scope.

-Even if you're going to stay up all night haunted by the [magic number](https://en.wikipedia.org/wiki/Magic_number_(programming)) in your codebase assigned to a ridiculous variable name, it's out of scope.
+Even if you'll be kept awake all night, haunted by the [magic number](https://en.wikipedia.org/wiki/Magic_number_(programming)) and ridiculous variable name in your codebase, it's out of scope.
 Even if the author is the same person who wrote those nearby lines,  it's still out of scope.
 If it's egregiously bad, file a bug or submit your own fix.
-But don't force it onto the author's plate in this review.
+Don't force it onto the author's plate in this review.

 The exception is when the changelist affects the surrounding code without actually touching it.